 Medication-assisted treatment isn’t used for all types of addictions, but it can help with an opioid use disorder.
 There are a few common types of MAT for those dealing with opioid use disorder,

 Buprenorphine is a form of medication-assisted treatment that produces effects such as euphoria and respiratory depression in moderate doses.
 It is a partial opioid agonist that is weaker than full opioid agonists like methadone.
 Buprenorphine has been shown to help lower the potential for opioid misuse and diminish the physical effects of opioids like withdrawal symptoms or cravings.
+The brand name Suboxone, refers to a combination of buprenorphine and naloxone aimed at helping people overcome withdrawal symptoms of substance abuse to help them focus on their recovery.

 As mentioned above, methadone is a full opioid agonist that has shown to be a safe and effective method of MAT for those dealing with an opioid use disorder.
 That said, it can lead to some side effects like restlessness, nausea, vomiting, and more.